-Bleeding within the brain can be further categorized under Subarachnoid Hemorrhage and Intracerebral Hemorrhage.
+Bleeding within the brain is further categorized under Subarachnoid Hemorrhage and Intracerebral Hemorrhage.
 In Subarachnoid Hemorrhage, the blood vessels in the brain rupture and blood fills all the fluid filled spaces in the skull and the brain.
-This stroke can affect people of any age.
-In Intracerebral Hemorrhage, the artery in the brain ruptures due to high blood pressure and fills the surrounding tissues in the brain.
+This can affect people of any age.
+In Intracerebral Hemorrhage, the artery in the brain ruptures due to high blood pressure, filling the surrounding tissues in the brain.

 - Types of Stroke

 - Subarachnoid Hemorrhage

 Staff and physicians of emergency rooms around the world know the traditional symptoms well.
 This often results in immediate efforts to either confirm or rule out a stoke diagnosis.
 A thorough examination of the reflexes and responses of the patient guides the investigation.
 Imaging technologies such as CT-scan, ECG, and MRI are carried on upon consultation with the neurologist to diagnose stroke.
 The doctor gathers all information about the past medical history and medications in case of the diabetic and hypertensive patients.